 Geography at Gladesmore seeks to take students beyond the limits of their personal experience of the world around them, building resilience, encouraging cooperation and fostering independence through their study, as they do so.
 In this way, we strive to engender and develop an awareness of and critical engagement with our place in the world.

-- Who does globalisation benefit?
+- Who does the process of globalisation benefit?

-- How has our local area changed?
+- How has Tottenham changed?

 - Coastal landscapes in the UK